How Long Does it Take to Transfer Ethereum?

 Before we get to the point of it in more detail, let’s briefly introduce Ethereum to those new to the crypto market.

 Ethereum has been on the list of the best cryptocurrencies to buy for a while now.
-It’s the native coin of a decentralised, open-source blockchain.
+It’s the native coin of a decentralized, open-source blockchain.
 Both the blockchain technology and the coin are often called Ethereum, but in fact, there’s a difference – Ethereum is the blockchain and Ether (ETH) – the cryptocurrency.

 Ethereum was officially launched in July 2015 and is considered one of the foremost public blockchains, with a market cap second only to Wrapped Bitcoin and Bitcoin.
-The Ethereum price reached its all-time high of $1,392 about three years ago.

 How Long Does it Take to Transfer ETH to My Bank Account?